nbeckerphoto/colortools/docs/colortools-tutorial.md

 ### Example 15
-We can set an anchor images when we are sorting.
+We can set an image as a sort anchor when we are sorting.
 When we do this, sort order is maintained, but the anchor image is used as the first image in the sequence.

 In this example, we'll use this image (stored on my machine as `input/11.jpg`) as the anchor image: